LLNL/UnifyFS/docs/limitations.rst

 and ``H5Fclose()`` calls ``MPI_File_close()``.
-When running HDF5 on ROMIO or on other MPI-I/O implementations where these MPI routines flush newly written data to UnifyFS, one can invoke these HDF5 functions to properly manage data consistency.
+When running HDF5 on ROMIO or on other MPI-I/O implementations where these MPI routines flush newly written data to UnifyFS, one must invoke these HDF5 functions to properly manage data consistency.

 When using HDF5 with the MPI-I/O driver, for a process to read data written by another